 "Dried pasta can become inedible, but its shelf life is typically a few years as long as it’s stored properly," Alyssa Pike, RD, manager of nutrition communications at the International Food Information Council, tells Bustle.
-"Store pasta in a cool, dry place either in its original packaging or in an airtight container to extend its shelf life for as long as possible," she adds.
+Nicholson agrees, saying that “dried pasta can be stored more or less indefinitely as long as it’s not exposed to sun or other heat compromising elements.”
+She also explains that “dried pasta is no longer excellent when it’s excessively cracked and brittle.
+Your eyes are the best barometer to detect when dried pasta is no longer at its best.”

 Dried pasta is unlikely to grow harmful bacteria, but it does lose its flavor as it ages.
 "It’s helpful to know that date labels or 'expiration dates' (e.g. sell by, used by, best by) are based on quality, not safety — except for infant formula," Pike says.
 "So, yes, technically it is safe to eat dried pasta past its expiration date, although the quality of taste or texture may begin to change after its expiration date."
 The expiration date on a box of pasta is usually about one to two years.